How to Get Hired By Your Dream Company

 Once you've generated a list of top employers that match the work environment, compensation, benefits, perks and opportunities for advancement that you're seeking, it's time to get on their radar as a prospective employee.

 Tips for Getting Hired By Your Dream Company

-There are several benefits to "tracking" a company for a period of time before you apply.
-For example, depending on the size of the company, if you follow it on Linkedin or Twitter, "like" their Facebook page, or sign up for their newsletter, they might already recognize your name when it's time to apply.
+There are several benefits to 'tracking' a company for a period of time before you apply.
+For example, depending on the size of the company, if you follow it on LinkedIn, Instagram or Twitter, 'like' their Facebook page, or join their newsletter, they might already recognize your name when it's time to apply.

 Learn as Much as You Can About the Employer

-Researching companies in advance is a good way to learn about the organization, so when it comes time for the interview, you won't have to scramble to do background research.
-Also take the time to be sure this is a company that would be ideal for you.
+Researching companies in advance is a good way to learn about the organization, so that when it comes time to interview, you won't have to scramble to do background research.
+Also take time to be sure this is a company that would be ideal for you.

-Instead, you'll be able to speak with genuine interest and enthusiasm, and you'll likely have a well-formed opinion and several compelling anecdotes to share when you're asked something like, "What do you know about this company?" or "What do you see yourself doing in the first 30 days on the job?"
+If you’re genuinely interested in an employer for more reasons than that you just need a job, it will show.
+You’ll be able to speak with interest and enthusiasm.
+You'll also likely have a well-formed opinion and several compelling anecdotes to share when you're asked something like, "What do you know about this company?" or "What do you see yourself doing in the first 30 days on the job?"

-Once you get a sense of the company's hiring process, you'll be better able to make tactful decisions, like when you should apply or what level of position you should apply for.
+Once you get a sense of the company's hiring process, you'll be better able to make thoughtful decisions, like when you should apply or what level of position you should apply for.